entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Werneburg, R., Ronchi, A., Schneider, J. W., et al. (2007).
 The Early Permian branchiosaurids (Amphibia) of Sardinia (Italy): systematic palaeontology, palaeoecology, biostratigraphy and palaeobiogeographic problems.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 252(3–4), 383–404. https://doi.org/10.1016/j.palaeo.2007.03.048

 Werneburg, R., & Ronchi, A. (2011).
 First evidence of a branchiosaurid amphibian in France: Apateon dracyensis sp. nov. from the Lower Permian Autun Basin.
 Bollettino della Società Paleontologica Italiana, 50(2), 163–170.

+Werneburg, R., Štamberg, S., and Steyer, J-S., 2020.
+A new stereospondylomorph, Korkonterpeton kalnense gen. et sp. nov., from lower Permian of the Czech Krkonoše Piedmont Basin and a redescription of Intasuchus silvicola from the lower Permian of Russia (Temnospondyli, Amphibia).
+Fossil Imprint, 76(2), 217-242.

+Werneburg, R. and Witzmann, F., 2024.
+The last eryopids: Clamorosaurus and Syndyodosuchus from the late Kungurian (Cisuralian, Permian) of Russia revisited.
+Fossil Record, 27(3), 353-380.

 Wendruff, A. J., and Wilson, M. V. H. (2012).
 A fork-tailed coelacanth, Rebellatrix divaricerca, gen. et sp. nov.
 (Actinistia, Rebellatricidae, fam. nov.), from the